MP Estate Planning UK

 After registration: UTRs, URNs and proof of registration

-Completion of the service starts a short follow-up process that issues formal references by post or via the account.
+Completing the online registration starts a short follow-up process that results in formal reference numbers being issued — either by post or via your online account.

 What taxable cases receive